sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

     save_path = saver.save(session, model_path)
 {% endhighlight %}

 This code will start training your model.
 There is additional code beyond this that you will need to implement.
 Refer to the github page.

 # Simple Neural Network Results

 Once the model is finished running you can run predictions, as well as see how it learned over time.
-Below is a plot showing the training error vs the validation error.
+For the first experiment I'm running the model for 1000 epochs.
+Below is a plot showing the training error vs the validation error of the model over it's training period.

-<center>{% include image.html url="http://i.imgur.com/LzDXs5B.png"
+<center>{% include image.html url="http://i.imgur.com/T020WcU.png"
 description="Training and Validation over 1000 epochs." size="400" %}</center>

-Running beyond doesn't show much improvement for the model, suggesting that the model cannot learn more.
-Along with this we can run some predictions.
-Since this isn't classification I'm going to display multiple images overlaid with their labeled feature locations and the models predicted feature locations.
+Our model ends up with a training error of 0.018857 and validation error of 0.02027.
+One thing to notice is that the model could have been trained for a longer period of time.
+This is only 5 minutes of training.
+The reason I'm not though is because this model is simply learning too slowly.
+There are other methods we can use to improve the performance and reduce the training time.
+If you have the time feel free to try running this for more epochs.
+For now we want to see some actual images with their predicted feature locations.
+I like grabbing a large span of them, 25 in this case, and displaying them.

+*needs changed*
-<center>{% include image.html url="http://i.imgur.com/y0QDTlp.png"
+<center>{% include image.html url="http://i.imgur.com/8W1LY9T.png"
 description="Simple Neural Network Results" size="700" %}</center>

-We can infer from the above image that the model is not sufficient.
-Some of the eye features are close, but the mouth features are structured correctly, but are extrememly off.
-With this we can actually take a few different avenues.
-If you want you can let it train longer.
-You can also modify the optimization method.
-For now though I want to build a convolutional neural network.
-Techniques I use on it will also be applied to this network to demonstrate their effectiveness.
+We can see that for our very first model that the results... are not looking good.
+These are images that the model has not seen before, from the validation set.
+Clearly the model needs more work.
+There are many avenues that we can take, which means we'll be experimenting with different techniques to improve the detector.
+Obviously would could train it for a longer period of time.
+We can also play with the optimization parameters.
+Along with that there are techniques to virtually increase the dataset size.
+What I want to start with though is run the same set up but with a larger convolutional neural network.

 # Convolutional Neural Network